adambard/learnxinyminutes-docs/php.html.markdown

  * Traits
  */

-// Traits are available since PHP 5.4.0 and are declared using the trait keyword.
+// Traits are available from PHP 5.4.0 and are declared using "trait"

 trait MyTrait
 {